 Tools and Equipment

-Tools and Equipment insurance —also known and Inland Marine insurance— extends insurance protection to your business equipment.
+Tools and Equipment insurance —also known and inland marine coverage— extends insurance protection to your business equipment.
 Tools and Equipment coverage can repair or replace stolen or damaged equipment.
 Common claims associated with this coverage include staging furniture getting damaged when your warehouse floods during a bad storm.

 And There You Have It